 In this column, Mark Ginocchio (from Chasing Amazing) takes a look at the gimmick covers from the 1990s and gives his take on whether the comic in question was just a gimmick or whether the comic within the gimmick cover was good.
 Hence “Gimmick or Good?”
-We continue with 1992′s black polybagged Superman #75…
+Here is an archive of all the comics featured so far.
+We continue with 1992’s black polybagged Superman #75…

 Superman #75 (published November 1992) – script by Dan Jurgens, art by Jurgens and Brett Breeding